 Additionally, on the south end of the beach, just over the rocks, guests can find a small hidden beach known as Secret Cove.
 If you’re a strong swimmer you can swim over to it pretty easily or access it via the rocks carefully during low tide.

 Because Table Rock is not as easily accessible as some of the other Laguna Beach beaches, it is best to park along PCH and then walk to the north side of Bluff Drive.
 Visitors will find the entrance on West Street Beach.

 One of the largest beaches in Laguna Beach, Thousand Steps Beach is almost exactly what it sounds like— guests must overcome the 223 steps to get down to the expansive and gorgeous sand.
 The feat is definitely worth it to experience one of the widest beaches in Laguna Beach.

 If you intend on visiting this beach, plan to pack light to make the grueling steps not so grueling on your way back up.
 We’ve witnessed people lugging children, wagons, and coolers back up the steps and it’s hard enough with just a small backpack!

 This beach is known to be one of the best spots in Laguna Beach for its breathtaking sandstone cliffs that border the sand, as well as its famous caves and tide pools that adventurous visitors can explore.
 Because swimming to these tide pools and checking out the caves can be dangerous, it is best experienced when the tide is low.

-In addition to those activities, Thousand Steps Beach is also popular for body surfing and skimboarding because of its shore break.
+In addition to those activities, Thousand Steps Beach is also popular for body surfing because of its shore break.
 Waves crashing right on the sand can be incredible but are also best suited for experienced swimmers.

 Because people are usually intimidated by the set of steps, the sand space is usually very open— leaving plenty of room for you and your group.
 Thousand Steps Beach also has volleyball courts, public restrooms, and an outdoor shower.